 If you are looking to make a quick profit from your home or just want to update the look of your house on a budget, consider simply improving on what you already have.

-There are several ways to improve the appearance of a house without fully cladding it.

-Painting any ugly brickwork or dirty grey pebble-dash a fresh new shade may well suffice.
+There are several ways to improve the appearance or 'kerb appeal' of a house without fully cladding it.
+For instance, painting any ugly brickwork or dirty grey pebble-dash a fresh new shade may well suffice.

 Bear in mind, too, that it may not be necessary to clad the entire house — often focusing on just the upper storey or including a feature panel will smarten up an exterior.